 Weight alone is not the only determining factor when choosing a horse that suits you.

-The size of your horse should be proportional to you and height as well as riding skills all need to be considered.
-The goal is to make the horse’s job as easy as possible and the rider feel secure and comfortable in the saddle.
+The size of your horse should be proportional to you and height, weight and riding skills all need to be considered.
+The goal is to make the horse’s job as easy as possible so that you feel secure and comfortable in the saddle.

 So, in some cases, a heavier or taller rider can sit a smaller horse and sometimes a small but skilled rider can confidently ride a bigger horse.